yuri-italo/yuri-italo/README.md

 <h1>Hi there, WELCOME to my github! 👋</h1>

 ## About me :mortar_board:
 My name is Yuri Italo, I live in Belo Horizonte, Minas Gerais, currently I am studying Information Systems at <a href="https://newtonpaiva.br">Centro Universitário Newton Paiva</a>.
 Very early in my life, I started to fall in love with technology.
-This love has helped me develop a very good technological mindset, and gave me the curiosity to learn more.<br> I am in competition with no one but myself.
-My goal is to be better than I was yesterday. **This is my journey!**
+This love has helped me develop a very good technological mindset, and gave me the curiosity to learn more.<br>

 ## 🌱 Things I am currently working on:
 - Finish my Information System degree